-Focus groups let business owners survey a group of potential customers and find out what they want, the service they expect, and it can create a mold for better service practices.
-But be prepared and keep an open mind; it can be surprising or disturbing to hear feedback straight from a group of customers or potential customers.
+Focus groups let business owners survey potential customers and find out what they want and the service they expect, and it can create a mold for better service practices.
+But be prepared and keep an open mind; it can be surprising or disturbing to hear feedback from a group of customers or potential customers.
 It’ll take a thick skin at times to go through this process.

-In an ideal world, all employees would provide top notch service because they truly care about the business and the customers.
+In an ideal world, all employees would provide top-notch service because they genuinely care about the business and the customers.
 Unfortunately, that’s not always the case.
-Add an incentive, such as a prize for the employee with the best customer service rankings, and make the prize worth fighting for–such as half days on Fridays for a month with no pay cut.
+Add an incentive for your CSRs, such as a prize for the employee with the best customer service rankings, and make the prize worth fighting for–such as half days on Fridays for a month with no pay cut.
 A rewards system works.

-Throughout the process, make sure employees are being monitored in a fair way.
-They should be aware of being monitored, and it should be a part of the annual review.
-Support packages are available, and it’s usually possible to keep an eye on all electronic interactions if you need to monitor communication streams between your employees and clients; that’s often a great place to start in order to detect potential problems and resolve them.
+Throughout the process, make sure employees are being monitored fairly.
+They should be aware of being monitored, which should be a part of the annual review.
+Support packages are available, and it’s usually possible to monitor all electronic interactions if you need to monitor communication streams between your employees and clients; that’s often a great place to start detecting and resolving potential problems.